Link to Part 1 about my Beech-Nut illustrations:

-Over twenty years ago, I painted over 80 illustrations that adorned Beech-Nut Baby Food labels.
+Over twenty years ago, I painted almost 100 illustrations that adorned Beech-Nut Baby Food labels.
 Since then, the company has redesigned their jars and my illustrations aren’t there anymore.

 My client paid extra to own the original art and there wasn’t any time for me to get copies (transparencies) of my artwork.
 I was an assembly line artist, painting quickly while simultaneously creating layouts for subsequent labels.